 - The warranty it comes with covers a shorter period at 90 days.

-- It has about the same thickness as the Kindle 10 but, deemed thicker based on its smaller size.
+- It has about the same thickness as the Fire 10 but, deemed thicker based on its smaller size.

-While it has a better audio, the speaker sounds still leave much to be desired.
+While it has better audio, the speaker sounds still leave much to be desired.
 Bluetooth connectivity is available so it is best to make use of it or go for the headphones.
-Further, don’t expect too much on the 2 megapixel camera- quality is dismal.
+Further, don’t expect too much on the 2-megapixel camera- quality is dismal.
 But, the fact that it has one, should be sufficient.

-When you’re using a smaller font, the text is still readable compared to the Kindle 8.
-And it operates smoothly and does not hang as frequent as the other model.
-The overall experience is just a lot better with the Fire 10.
+When you’re using a smaller font, the text is still readable compared to the Fire 8.
+And it operates smoothly and does not hang as frequently as the other model.
+The overall experience is just a lot better with the Kindle Fire 10.

-The Kindle 8 device is not a bad option at all.
+The Fire 8 device is not a bad option at all.
 If you have an echo dot device already and prefer watching videos on your much larger LED TV, then this could very well fit you.
-And it has an unbeatable price that gives you both an ereader and a mobile tablet in one nifty device.
-I have also tested the much earlier Fire 7, and I tell you that the HD is a big improvement.
-Ultimately, though, the Kindle 10 does it for me.
+And it has an unbeatable price that gives you both an e-reader and a mobile tablet in one nifty device.

 Last update on 2021-05-03 / This post contains Affiliate links.